Jiago/NxtMint/README.md

 NxtMint requires the Java 8 runtime since it uses language features that are not available in earlier versions of Java.

 Aparapi and OpenCL are used to mint using the GPU and are not needed if you are using just the CPU.
 You will need to obtain OpenCL from your graphics card vendor (OpenCL may be automatically installed as part of the graphics card driver installation).
-Aparapi is distributed as part of the NxtMint package.
+The Aparapi runtime is distributed in the NxtMint package so that the Java and native portions are synchronized.
+You can download the full Aparapi package from https://github.com/aparapi/aparapi/releases.

 Sample mint.bat and mint.sh files are provided.
 Rename and edit them as desired.